grey-software/focused-browsing/README.md

 ## ✨ What is Focused Browsing?

-Focused Browsing (buyao) helps professionals and creators maintain productivity by intelligently hiding distracting content on social media and professional networking sites.
-Instead of blocking entire websites, it removes the addictive feeds while preserving the core functionality you need.
+Focused Browsing (buyao) is a **modern, clean, and maintainable** web extension that helps professionals and creators maintain productivity by intelligently hiding distracting content on social media and professional networking sites.

+Instead of blocking entire websites, it **surgically removes** the addictive feeds while preserving the core functionality you need - all with a **beautiful, refactored codebase** that's a joy to walk through.

 ## 🚀 Key Features

 ### 🎯 **Smart Content Filtering**
-- **LinkedIn**: Hide news feeds, promoted posts, and ads while keeping professional features
+- **LinkedIn**: Hide news feeds, promoted posts, and sidebar distractions while keeping professional features
 - **YouTube**: Remove recommended videos, comments, and suggestions while preserving video functionality
-- **Twitter**: Filter distracting timeline content (legacy support)
-- **GitHub**: Minimize social distractions on the development platform
+- **Extensible Architecture**: Clean framework makes adding new websites straightforward

 ### ⚡ **Instant Control**
 - **One-Click Toggle**: Switch between focused and normal modes without leaving your tab